janhoon/cadac/memory-bank/progress.md

 # Progress: CADAC

 ## Current Status
-CADAC is in early development (version 0.1.0) with completed foundational components and dependency system.
-The project has successfully implemented SQL parsing with tree-sitter, model discovery functionality, and dependency tracking using petgraph, with all tests passing.
-The focus has now shifted to implementing SQL execution capabilities across multiple database platforms (Postgres, Databricks, Snowflake) and enhancing the terminal UI.
+CADAC is in early development (version 0.1.0) with completed foundational components, dependency system, and functional SQL execution framework.
+The project has successfully implemented SQL parsing with tree-sitter, model discovery functionality, dependency tracking using petgraph, and a complete SQL execution engine with PostgreSQL adapter.
+The CLI `run` command is fully functional for PostgreSQL model execution with dependency resolution.
+All tests are passing (16 tests).
+The focus is now on enhancing the PostgreSQL integration with comprehensive testing, transaction management, and improved error handling before expanding to additional database platforms.

 ## What Works